XuanYee06/Y1S1_25261/SECR1013 - Digital Logic/Lab 1/README.md

 ## 📝 Reflection

-This lab was my first hands-on experience with digital logic and it was fun and interesting!
+This lab was the first time I worked directly with digital logic and it was fun and interesting.
 It helped me understand how theoretical logic gates behave in real hardware.
-Before this, I felt logic gates were abstract because everything was done on paper.
+Before this, I felt logic gates were abstract since everything was done on paper.
 In my opinion, it feels more interactive by using breadboards, switches and LEDs.

-One of the challenges I faced was to ensure the wires were connect correctly and to make sure the circuit was clean and organized to avoid mistakes and errors.
-Besides that, I also learned the importance of checking the IC orientation and verifying logic outputs using the mode switch and LEDs.
+One of the challenges I faced was to ensure the wires are properly connected, at the same time to make sure the circuit was clean to avoid mistakes and errors.
+Besides that, I also learned the importance of ensuring that the IC was in the correct orientation and verifying the logic outputs using the mode switch and LEDs.

-All in all, this lab helped me connect theory with physical implementation.
+All in all, I think that this lab helped me to apply theory to the physical process of implementation itself.
 Now, I feel more confident to handle logic gate circuits and interpret the truth tables from real measurements instead of only theoretical assumptions.